Man shot, seriously wounded by police during standoff in Northeast Washington home is charged with assault, arson

 Wimbish, who was hospitalized after the shooting, did not make a court appearance Wednesday.
 It could not be determined if he has an attorney; efforts to reach his family were not successful.

 Authorities said Wimbish has a history of mental health issues and had in the past set a fire at his home.
-Police said an officer shot Wimbish after a standoff with law enforcement at the single-family home in Manor Park that lasted more than four hours.
+Police said an officer shot Wimbish after a standoff at the single-family home in Manor Park that lasted more than four hours.

 Executive Assistant Police Chief Ashan Benedict said officers and counselors with the Department of Behavioral Health were on the scene Tuesday trying to defuse the situation peacefully.